MPParsley/app-metis-demo-ghent/README.md

 # app-metis-demo-ghent

-A quick demo of metis for ghent, reuses most of the centrale vindplaats frontend for a fast demo
+Metis implementation for the City of Ghent, reuses most of the centrale vindplaats frontend.

 To test locally you can use the following query to get relevant URIs:
 ```sparql